Calibrating Scientific Foundation Models with Inference-Time Stochastic Attention: Experimental Setup and Reproducibility Details

 \paragraph{Backbone.} \textsc{ClimaX} is a ViT-style foundation model for gridded weather and climate fields \cite{NguyenClimaX23}.
 It tokenizes each variable field into spatial patches, aggregates variable information through cross-attention, and processes the resulting token sequence with a ViT backbone.

 \paragraph{Task and metrics.} We evaluate global forecasting at a 72-hour lead time.
-Deterministic predictive accuracy is reported using latitude-weighted MSE, latitude-weighted RMSE, and latitude-weighted anomaly correlation coefficient (ACC), following the standard evaluation protocol for \textsc{ClimaX}.
+Deterministic predictive accuracy is reported using latitude-weighted MSE, latitude-weighted RMSE, and latitude-weighted anomaly correlation coefficient (ACC).

 \paragraph{Model adaptation.} We start from the pretrained 5.625$^\circ$ checkpoint and use LoRA adapters on the attention projections and MLP linear layers.
 The pretrained backbone is frozen, while normalization layers remain trainable.
-Best and final checkpoints are selected using validation latitude-weighted RMSE.